openoms/bitcoin-tutorials/ZAPtoRaspiBolt/README.md

-## Connect the ZAP Desktop Lightning wallet to your RaspiBolt
+## Connect the ZAP Desktop Lightning wallet to the RaspiBlitz

 The desktop app ZAP (https://github.com/LN-Zap/zap-desktop) ) is a cross platform Lightning Network wallet focused on user experience and ease of use.